bhishanpdl/Project_Fraud_Detection/README_detailed.md

               Predicted  |
 Correct 0     0(TN)   1(FP)
         1     0(FN)   1(TP) ---> recall = TP / (TP + FN)   Recall has one Negative
-                                 Out of all 10 last true aniversaries, how many did I recall correctly?
+                                 Out of all 10 last true anniversaries, how many did I recall correctly?

 0 is non-fraud, non-spam
 1 is fraud    , spam